 Your search should focus on professionals who can demonstrate a deep understanding of anatomy and pathology.
 At Nola Bliss, our team is made up of highly experienced Licensed Massage Therapists who have dedicated their careers to the practice of therapeutic massage.
 When you find a therapist with that level of dedication, you know you’re in good hands.
 The key is knowing what to look for and what to ask before you even get on the table.

-Credentials and Certifications to Look For
+What Credentials and Certifications Matter?

 First things first, any massage therapist you consider must be licensed to practice in their state.
 This is the baseline requirement that ensures they’ve met essential education and safety standards.
 But for medical massage, you’ll often want to look for credentials that go a step further.
 Many highly qualified therapists pursue board certification through the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB).
 To become board certified, a therapist must first be licensed, then complete an approved program and pass a rigorous certification exam.
 This is a clear sign that a therapist is committed to a higher standard of practice.
 If you’re hoping to use insurance, it’s also vital that the massage is performed by a licensed or certified therapist your provider recognizes.

-Questions to Ask Your Therapist
+Key Questions to Ask a Potential Therapist

 A good therapeutic relationship starts with good communication.
 Your first session should always begin with a thorough intake process.
 Your massage therapist will ask about your health history and the specific symptoms you’re experiencing to create a treatment plan tailored to you.
 This is also your opportunity to ask questions.
 Don’t be shy about it.
 Ask about their experience with your specific condition, whether it’s chronic back pain, recovery from an injury, or tension headaches.
 You can also ask what techniques they plan to use and what you can expect during and after the session.
 This conversation helps build trust and ensures you are both aligned on the goals for your treatment.